ewollesen/zenbot/README.md

   1. Select the Discord Guild on which you want the bot to run.
   1. Dance!

 Zenbot should now be visible to your guild.
-Further configuration options can be found by running the bot with the `-help` flag.
+Further configuration options can be found by running the bot with the `--help-all` flag.

 ### More on OAuth Redirect URLs